nakkamarra/iOS-Functionality-Project/README.md

 # iOS-Functionality-Project
+Nick Brandt

 ## Project Description
-CUS1163 iOS Project: using Swift to explore the core libraries and device hardware capabilities.
+Using Apple's Swift language, this application will offer an exploration of some of Apple's iOS operating system's quintessential APIs, core libraries and fundemental device hardware capabilities.

 ## Minimum Hardware Requirements
-This project will access some features which are only available on the iPhone 7 or newer devices.
-The device will also need to be using iOS 10.0 or a more recent version of the operating system.
+Some of the functionality within this project will access hardware features which are only available on the iPhone 7 or newer devices.
+Also, any device or simulator intended for testing may need to be running iOS 10.0 or a more recent version of the operating system.

 ## Goals
 This project essentially focuses on the CPU usage and memory requirements of utilizing standard iOS device features.
 Along with using the ```UIKit``` module for handling the bulk of the user interface work, the various classes call upon a myriad of iOS APIs that are within the ```Darwin```, ```Foundation```, and ```Cocoa``` modules.
 The project will contain a central class, the ```MainDirectory``` class.
 This class is the intial view presented upon loading the application, and acts as a navigation center where a user can select a given ```UITableViewCell``` in a ```UITableView``` and navigate to one of four demonstrative classes: